Hey Murray, Bill...take note you muppets – Whale Oil Beef Hooked | Whaleoil Media

 After stabbing Israel in the back at the behest of outgoing President Obama and his useful message boy John Kerry, the new US administration has sent a blunt message via their new UN ambassador.

-It is a message dopey Bill English who says he doesn’t want a bar of Trump’s “America First” policies and for Murray McCully that they should heed.
+It is a message for dopey Bill English who says he doesn’t want a bar of Trump’s “America First” policies and for Murray McCully that they both should heed.

 Washington’s new ambassador to the United Nations, Nikki Haley, vowed Friday to show US strength in global affairs and delivered a blunt warning to opponents of President Donald Trump’s policies.